hx2A/whitney-example-code/README.md

 Necessity is the mother of invention.

 These algorithms meet our needs but they might not be useful for you.
 Most importantly, all of this is a needless complication if you are not facing memory constraints from an image-heavy Processing sketch.
 And the compression algorithms may be far from lossless for your situation.
-Please look at this as an example of creative problem solving and also the possibility of using an image's RGBA color channels as four data channels that are interpreted by a shader.
+Please look at this as an example of creative problem solving and also consider the possibility of using an image's RGBA color channels as four data channels that are interpreted by a shader.
 If you understand the concepts, you may be able to design a different algorithm that works well for you.

 ### Grayscale Images